matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 ## Solidity

-[Solidity](https://docs.soliditylang.org/en/v0.8.1/) is a very popular general purpose language with a huge codebase and numberous DeFi projects, a language adopted by thousands of blockchain developers from all over the world.
+[Solidity](https://docs.soliditylang.org/en/v0.8.1/) is a general purpose language with a huge codebase and numberous DeFi projects, a language adopted by thousands of blockchain developers from all over the world.

-It will be possible to deploy the most of Solidity projects almost without modifications.
-However, some features will likely be prohibited and should be omitted in order to keep the code compatible:
+It will be possible to deploy most Solidity projects almost without modification.
+However, some features will likely be prohibited and should be omitted to keep the code compatible:

 - ASM blocks with memory access
 - Facilitating calculations via overflows